finbourne/lusid-sdk-csharp/sdk/docs/RelationalDatasetDefinitionApi.md

 # **UpdateRelationalDatasetDefinition**
 > RelationalDatasetDefinition UpdateRelationalDatasetDefinition (string scope, string code, UpdateRelationalDatasetDefinitionRequest? updateRelationalDatasetDefinitionRequest = null)

-[EARLY ACCESS] UpdateRelationalDatasetDefinition: Update a Relational Dataset Definition
+UpdateRelationalDatasetDefinition: Update a Relational Dataset Definition

 Update an existing relational dataset definition.
 Applicable only to the definitions that are not yet in use i.e. there are no DataPoints associated with this definition.